 In this document, the term 'project' is used to mean project, programme, portfolio or a key control function.

-If you are currently preparing for your pathway one or pathway three interview including technical knowledge these are the assessment criteria.
+If you are currently preparing for your route three interview including technical knowledge these are the assessment criteria.

 Where and is underlined, you must provide evidence for all aspects of the competence criteria.